KWARC/GLIF/README.md

+# ❗**Warning: Outdated**

-❗ **Outdated**: GLIF was re-implemented from scratch.
+GLIF was re-implemented from scratch.
 This repository contains the original version, which is no longer maintained.
 You can find the new version [here](https://github.com/jfschaefer/glifkernel).